About Us + Visiting ACA

 From Rt.
 2: Take Rt.
 60 exit toward Arlington/Medford (away from Belmont).
 Follow Rt.
 60 until it intersects with Mass.
 Ave.
 Take a left on Mass Ave, past the Robbins Library and take the first left onto Academy St.

-Please note that 20 Academy and 27 Maple are both addresses for our home at Central School.
+Please note that 20 Academy and 27 Maple are both addresses for our home at the Arlington Community Center.
 If you enter the building via the Academy Street entrance, you can reach the 3rd floor either by taking the elevator on your left or the stairs on your right.
 If you are entering from our Maple Street entrance, once you enter, turn left and go down the hallway to reach the elevator.
 Take the elevator to the 3rd floor.

 If your class is on the weekends or in the evening, the Academy Street door may be locked.
 Please use the Maple St Entrance.